bscal/BitBasket/README.md

 ## BitBasket ##
 Program that simulates bits falling into a cup from your Twitch chat.

-You can use your broadcast software to scale and crop the app.
+If using obs, you should be able to Game Capture the application, and enable "allow transparency".
+This also allows you to crop and scale the cup.
 And the app will also run in the background.

 ### Running ###
 1. Download latest version from releases.